ericsonga/APCSAReview/_sources/Unit3-If-Statements/topic-3-6-DeMorgan.rst

    :answer_d: (x <= 2) && (y >= 4)
    :correct: c
    :feedback_a: The negation of x > 2 is x <= 2
-   :feedback_b: Don't forget that the and is changed to an or
+   :feedback_b: Don't forget that the "and" is changed to an "or"
    :feedback_c: The x > 2 becomes x <= 2, the y < 4 becomes y >= 4 and the and changes to or
-   :feedback_d: Don't forget that the and is changed to an or
+   :feedback_d: Don't forget that the "and" is changed to an "or"

    Which of the following is the same as the code below?